timche/gmail-desktop/README.md

   <img src="media/sign-in-fix-dialog.png" width="535">
 </div>

-Clicking on `Yes` will set a [custom user agent (based on Firefox)](https://github.com/timche/gmail-desktop/blob/master/src/user-agents.json) in the app config we think should work and Gmail Desktop will be restarted.
+Clicking on `Yes` will set a [custom user agent (based on Firefox)](https://github.com/timche/gmail-desktop/blob/master/src/user-agents.json) in the app config and Gmail Desktop will be restarted.

 In case the custom user agent isn't working anymore, you'll be offered to let Gmail Desktop to attempt to fix it again or trigger it manually at `Settings` → `Advanced` → `User Agent` → `Attempt User Agent Fix`.

-If the automatic user agent fix isn't working at all or you want to set your own custom user agent, you are able to set the user agent at `Settings` → `Advanced` → `User Agent` → `Set Custom User Agent`, which opens the app config in your editor.
+If the automatic user agent fix isn't working at all or you want to set your own custom user agent, you are able to do that at `Settings` → `Advanced` → `User Agent` → `Set Custom User Agent`, which opens the app config in your editor.

 In the app config, edit the `customUserAgent` value with an user agent from e.g. https://www.whatismybrowser.com/guides/the-latest-user-agent.